Tesla picks Texas site for second US vehicle assembly plant

 The new factory will build Tesla’s upcoming Cybertruck pickup and will be a second U.S. manufacturing site for the Model Y small SUV, largely for distribution to the East Coast.

 Tesla will build on a 2,100-acre (85-hectacre) site in Travis County near Austin and will get more than $60 million in tax breaks from the county and a local school district over the next decade.
-State incentives also are possible for the plant, which will be over 4 million square feet.
+Work on the plant, which will be over 4 million square feet, is already underway, Tesla CEO Elon Musk said.

+He did not put a number on how many vehicles the facility would produce.
+“Long term, a lot,” Musk said.

 The company has pledged to invest $1.1 billion and said it will pay a minimum wage of $15 per hour to employees and provide health insurance, paid leave and other benefits.